Exclusive Samsung Deal: Get Up to $250 Off the New Galaxy S22 Phones

 The new Galaxy S22 Ultra is Samsung’s successor to the long-running stylus-driven Galaxy Note devices.
 With a four-lens camera system, the new photography features are truly remarkable.
 The back camera includes a 12MP ultrawide lens, a 108MP wide angle lens, a 10MP telephoto lens with 3x zoom, and a 10MP telephoto lens with 10x zoom, which increases to 100x "Space Zoom" with 10x digital zoom.

 The S22 Ultra is available in Phantom Black, Phantom White, Green, and Burgundy.
-During pre-orders, Samsung will provide you with a $200 credit you can use toward the purchase of a Galaxy Watch 4 or Freestyle projector.
+For a limited time, Samsung will provide you with a $200 credit during pre-orders that you can use toward the purchase of a Galaxy Watch 4 or Freestyle projector.
 You’ll also get 25% off any Galaxy Tab S8 device.

 Samsung's three new Android tablets: the Galaxy Tab S8, S8+ and S8 Ultra lets users sync up notes and share files between different devices for better productivity and multitasking.
 The Tab S8 Ultra has a dual-lens, 12-megapixel front camera, and the device’s microphone also picks up sound from three different directions, which Samsung said will help reduce unwanted background noise on video calls.